 Running a household is no small feat and most mothers use lists or systems to get through the day’s activities, dietary requirements and making sure they get to everything they need to.
-Most of the time, if they didn’t have systems in place for all the everyday chaos, they wouldn’t get to the single most important part of the day, spending a spontaneous moment with their child.
-As a brand or marketing manager, it’s important to prioritise and schedule a certain engagement, so that you are open interpret insights and catch the opportunities for spontaneous engagement with your audience.
+If they didn’t have systems in place to manage the everyday chaos, mothers wouldn’t get to the most important part of the day – spending time with their child.
+As a brand or marketing manager, it’s important to prioritise and schedule engagement, so that you are open interpret insights and identify opportunities for spontaneous engagement.
 It’s these moments that drives valuable connections.

 “My mom taught me to trust in my gut.
 If I suspect that something is just not right – maybe in the way someone is speaking to me, or in a job I have to do, I must always let people know exactly how I feel.” – Ameer Saban, Copywriter.

 Most parents teach us, to be honest.
 It’s one of the most valuable life lessons.
-This lesson can be applied across most areas in life, and as a brand, it’s just as important.
+You can apply this lesson across most areas in life and as a brand, it’s just as important.
 With more consumers increasingly looking for authentic brands, the importance of brand transparency becomes more important.
 Just be who you are and treat other people and companies the way you want to be treated as a brand – and stay true to that across all platforms.

 Mothers always inspire and often it’s those inspiring words that we remember long after the engagement.
-As brands, inspiring content and campaigns also leave a lasting impression.
-And just as we look up to those who inspire us, we look up to the brands that take the time to inspire us.
+As brands, inspiring content and campaigns leave a lasting impression.
+And just as we look up to those who inspire us, we admire the brands that inspire us.
 Dig a bit deeper and find the right connection to drive a truly inspiring brand.

-There really is no one like a mother, and for Mother’s Day, we would like to thank all of our mothers for teaching us valuable lessons!
+There really is no one like a mother.
+For Mother’s Day, we would like to thank all of our mothers for teaching us valuable lessons!

 Happy Mother’s Day, from Colourworks.